-

 Nutmeg contains anti-spasmodic portions that relax agitation specifically within the nervous system, calming irritation and anxiety but also tension that may be affecting the functioning of the urinary and reproductive system.

-Into the heart of Nutmeg
+Into the heart of nutmeg

 Nutmeg is fantastically calming and soothing to a frayed and tense nervous system.
 It helps to relax whilst also tonify and restore its strength.
 It is particularly suited to those with excessive agitation, excitation or hyper-activity that is affecting sleeping patterns and concentration.
 The pungent essential oils also help to stimulate the blood flow to the brain and improve overall clarity and ‘peace of mind’.
 Nutmeg will help to relax but also tonify a weakened nervous system, making it effective where anxiety or tension has reduced the efficiency of a particular body system.